openbroadcaster/openbroadcaster.github.io/accessories.md

 <a name="relay"></a>

-## Mechanical RS232 Switching Relay
+## Mechanical RS232 GPIO Trigger Switching Relay
 {:toc}

-Switching relay is not dependant on the Alert Player for functioning.
+GPIO Trigger with RS-232 DTR on CAP-CP Alerts.
+When enabled and a matching CAP message is broadcast, an alert cycle starts, the serial port will be opened and the DTR line will be set.
+After the alert cycle has completed, the DTR line will be cleared and a relay will be closed.
 In the event of power failure continues to pass thru the source signal (however, relays require power to be able to switch to the Alert feed).

-Configuration of the Alert Player to issue GPIO DTR signals to the relay are covered in [Getting Started](http://support.openbroadcaster.com/player#gpio).
+"Lead-In Delay (in seconds)".
+This is the number of seconds of silence that will be inserted at the beginning of each alert cycle before the first alert starts playing, but after the DTR/icecast stream notifies that an alert cycle has started.
+The default is 1 second.
+Always leave it at 1 or greater.
+Setting this to 5 or so seconds will give time for buffering to occur.

+"Trigger RS-232 DTR on Alerts" checkbox, when checked, will show the "RS-232 Device Filename" option.
+The device filename should be something like /dev/ttyS0, or /dev/ttyUSB0 if using a USB-to-Serial adapter.
+For initial setup, disable all RS-232 ports so there is only one available.

+The "Trigger Icecast Stream on Alerts" setting will start and stop the icecast streamer module (in the streaming tab) the same as the serial port.
+In addition to this setting, you must also uncheck the "Play Stream on Startup" option on the streaming tab, or else the streamer will start playing when obplayer starts.

 ![ Relay Box](img/relay_box.jpg ){: .usb-xlr}